Mobile Menu

 https://upload.wikimedia.org/wikipedia/commons/8/8b/Brochis_splendens_im_Aquarium.jpg

-Emerald Corydoras is an interesting fish with iridescent green body on the lower parts of their body.
-They are also called as green cory or emerald catfish as well known as their scientific name Corydoras splendens.
+Emerald Corydoras is an interesting fish with an iridescent green body on the lower parts of its body.
+They are also called green cory or emerald catfish as well known by their scientific name Corydoras splendens.
 This fish is originally from the Amazon Basin in South America.

 Corydoras splendens Overview